 Party for the Planet

 The Party for the Planet is an annual celebration at The Bergen County Zoo!
-This FREE event runs from 10am until 4pm.
+This FREE event runs from 10am until 4pm on April 23.
 As children arrive they will receive a passport, then they can receive a stamp at each station where they learn about taking care of the environment.
 In between stations, they can visit the inhabitants of the zoo like the capybara or the bobcats.

 Earth Day Celebration at the Zoo